-- Use calcium fortified alternative milks (e.g. rice, oat, nut, coconut) to make sauces, pancakes, batter and desserts. - Use plain dairy coconut yogurts or coconut milk to make curries, raita, stroganoffs, creamy sauces and dips. - You can use oat or coconut cream to make a delicious pasta sauce - Use a dairy and soya free melting cheese (e.g. VegustoTM, ViolifeTM or MozzarisellaTM cheese) on pizza, cheese on toast and on lasagne. - Use a hard milk free cheese (Violife, Koko, supermarket own) to make cheese sauces.
-Grate on the fine part of the grater so that it melts more eaily.
-Using a microwave will save it sticking to the bottom of the saucepan (which also works for milk free custard and porridge).
+- Use calcium fortified alternative milks (e.g. soya, rice, oat, nut, coconut) to make sauces, pancakes, batter and desserts. - Allow hot drinks to cool a little before adding soya milk as it may curdle. - Grate soya hard cheeses on the fine part of the grater if they are not melting very well. - Use plain milk free yogurts or coconut milk to make curries, raita, stroganoffs, creamy sauces and dips. - You can use egg white replacer to make a milk free whipping cream or use SoyatooTM whipping cream (spraycan). - Use a milk free melting cheese (e.g. Cheezly melting mozzarrella[TM], Vegusto No Moo melty[TM] or MozzaRisella[TM]) on pizza, cheese on toast and on lasagne. - Use a hard milk free cheese (Sheese[TM], Vegusto No-Moo[TM], Violife[TM]) to make cheese sauces.
+Grate on the fine part of the grater so that it melts more easily.
+Using a microwave will save it sticking to the bottom of the saucepan (which also works for milk free custard & porridge). - Use milk free cream cheese/sour cream or milk free plain yogurt in dips, cheesecakes, quiches and savoury and sweet sauces.